United States security assistance to the Palestinian National Authority: Personnel

 The staff of the USSC numbers about 75 persons, including American, Canadian, British, Turkish, Dutch, Polish, and Bulgarian military officers and U.S. civilians.
 Up to 16 people in the Jerusalem office are U.S. military staff while around 20 Canadian military personnel and approximately 15 British military staff work in Ramallah.
 USSC has staff at the U.S. Embassy in Tel Aviv as well.
 And prior to 2018, DynCorp International, a U.S. private contractor, provided 28 civilian employees.
 There are additional staff from the U.S. foreign service serving in the INL office in Jerusalem who oversaw the use of program funds (ceased in 2018) for the USSC and they were also responsible for the contractors.
 INL staff and contractors managed the warehouses of equipment and also manage the West Bank infrastructure construction projects.

-DynCorp contractors staff "Mobile Training Teams" (MTT) trained the NSF battalions in Jordan to staff the Strategic Planning Directorate (SPD), the office opened in 2007 to assist strategic capacity building of the Ministry of the Interior in its attempt to exert civilian control over the PA Security Forces.
+DynCorp contractors staff "Mobile Training Teams" (MTT), which trained the NSF battalions in Jordan to staff the Strategic Planning Directorate (SPD).
+The office opened in 2007 to assist strategic capacity building of the Ministry of the Interior in its attempt to exert civilian control over the PA Security Forces.
 This training ceased in 2018 with he announcement that U.S. funding to the PA had been suspended.

 The USSC staff report to the Secretary of State through their Near East and Asia Bureau and to the Chairman of the Joint Chiefs of Staff.